Sharbat (drink): Varieties

 Wood apple sharbat can be flavored with salt, pepper and mentha or simply sugar and lemon juice.
 Called bael ka sharbat it is one of the most popular beverages in India and was discussed in the 1894 Agricultural Gazette of New South Wales.
 Another sharbat variation from India is made with powdered sandalwood (chandan) and sugared milk.
 Phalsa berries are another base for some varieties of south Asian sherbet.
-Some sour sharbet variations might make use of citrus fruits, tamarind, or aamla berries.
+Some sour sharbet variations might make use of citrus fruits, tamarind, or amla berries.
 An Indian lemonade called nimbu pani is made with fresh squeezed lemon or lime juice with additional flavorings like ginger, mint, saffron, kewra or even crushed black pepper.

 Vetiver sherbet (khus syrup) can be made by adding khus essence to sugar and water.
 The khus essence itself is made from the roots of vetiver grass.
 Vetiver sherbet can be used as a flavoring for milkshakes, lassi and other yogurt drinks, ice cream, Shirley Temples and other mixed beverages.
 It can also be used as a general purpose dessert topping.

 The most common sharbat flavor is probably rose.
 Rose sharbat can be used as a topping for the milk pudding muhallebi.
 One Turkish method of making rose sharbat involves kneading fresh rose petals with a little citric acid or sugar to release their fragrance.
 (If sugar is used the petals are left in the fridge overnight and a small amount of lemon juice is added the following day.)
 This petal mixture is called gül mayası and can be added to a sharbat base of sugar and water to make a rose sharbat topping that can be used to flavor desserts like muhallebi, and other cookies and cakes.